How VAT Refunds Impact Your Annual Financial Reporting?

 The accurate recording of all transactions, including invoices and receipts, is very important to validate refund claims.

-• Submission of VAT Return in Time and Payment
+- Submission of VAT Return on Time and Payment

 Submission of returns within time limits will not allow the business to miss returns deadlines, which would make them lose eligibility for a refund.